Scroll Top

 Work alongside a nonprofit organization that is committed to protecting the Corozal Bay Wildlife Sanctuary through marine research, monitoring, surveillance, conservation education and community development initiatives.
 Accompany rangers as they monitor the 178,000-acre Corozal Bay by boat.
 Learn how to identify migratory species and contribute to long-term conservation research.
 Get your hands dirty as you transplant mangrove seeds and restore coastal forests that are essential to the protection and biodiversity of the coast.
 Connect with locals through beach and trail clean-ups and facilitate a conservation day camp for primary school students.

 In the slow-paced fishing village that we’ll call home, everyone seems to know everyone.
 Meet local fishermen and learn about the fish trapping methods that have been used for generations.
-Visit a manatee rescue center and hear from impassioned scientists and volunteers who work tirelessly to rehabilitate and release them back into the wild.
-Explore key archeological sites that once housed thousands of people as part of the pre-Columbian Mayan civilization.
-Take a tour of the Belize Zoo to see native tapir, howler monkeys and harpy eagles, and then return at night to spot nocturnal species like ocelots.
+Visit a manatee rescue center and hear from impassioned scientists and volunteers who work tirelessly to rehabilitate manatees and release them back into the wild.
+Explore a key archeological site that once housed thousands of people as part of the pre-Columbian Mayan civilization.
+Take a tour of the Belize Zoo to see native tapir, howler monkeys and harpy eagles, and then return at night to spot nocturnal species like the elusive ocelot.
 Learn about social entrepreneurship from a women’s cooperative.
-Immerse yourself in Belize’s diverse music, dance and folklore that comes from Maya, Garifuna, Creole and Hispanic origins, among others.
+Immerse yourself in Belize’s diverse music, dance and folklore that originate from Maya, Garifuna, Creole, Hispanic and other cultures.

 Adventure